-- Fathers (or relevant parents) are entitled to two weeks of paternity leave and two weeks of paternity benefit.
-This leave can be taken any time within 26 weeks of the birth.
-Paternity benefit will be paid at a rate of €245 per week, the same as maternity benefit, and will be based on the same PRSI contribution requirements. - For more information on 'relevant parents' visit treoir.ie/information-money.php
+- Fathers and same-sex parents are entitled to two weeks paternity leave and two weeks paternity benefit.
+This leave can be taken anytime within the first six months of the baby's birth.
+Paternity benefit will be paid at a rate of €262 per week, the same as maternity benefit, and will be based on the PRSI contribution requirement. - · For more information visit www.treoir.ie/information-money.php